vadriano/verify-access-container-deployment/README.md

 These scripts assume that you have the `oc` utility installed and it is configured to talk to your OpenShift system.

-Custom Security Constraints are required to run IBM Security Access Manager under OpenShift.
-The Access Manager container requires setuid and setgid permissions.
+Custom Security Constraints are required to run IBM Security Verify Access under OpenShift.
+The Verify Access containers requires setuid and setgid permissions.
 In addition, the openldap container requires permission to run as root.

 You must be a cluster administrator to add security constraints and grant them to service accounts.
 For example, login as system user: